-Knowing that your doctor has a very high success rate and does almost perfect operations every day is pretty relaxing.
-Don’t cut the hair transplant cost while finding the doctor especially if you have a hair transplant trypophobia.
+Knowing that your doctor has a high success rate and does almost perfect daily operations is pretty relaxing.
+Don’t cut the hair transplant cost while finding the doctor, especially if you have a hair transplant trypophobia.

-These large punches help them to complete the operation in less time and move on to the next patient in the “hair mill”.
-They spend less time on your operation, they reduce the cost, earn more by doing an extreme number of patients every day.
+These large punches help them to complete the operation in less time and move on to the next patient in the “hair mill.”
+They spend less time on your operation, reduce the cost, and earn more by doing an extreme number of patients daily.

 However, these large punches open bigger holes than expected.

-A proper clinic and experienced surgeon will make sure that holes are as small as possible and disappear within days.
+A proper clinic and experienced surgeon will ensure that holes are as small as possible and disappear within days.

-Do you know the psychological fact that expectation of pain intensity affects the pain feel?
+Do you know the psychological fact that the expectation of pain intensity affects the pain felt?

-Expectations about a future pain alter the perceived pain intensity to closer levels of expected intensity.
-If you believe that, a procedure will cause a little pain, it will most probably cause less pain than it should.
+Expectations about future pain alter the perceived pain intensity to closer levels of expected intensity.
+If you believe a procedure will cause a little pain, it will probably cause less pain than it should.

 One of the most effective ways to overcome hair transplant phobia is to learn everything about the operation and gradually confront the fear in a safe and controlled environment.

-You can find a responsive, transparent, and attentive clinic and dermatologist surgeon knowing more than 3,000 conditions about skin, scalp, and hair and learn everything you need to know about hair restoration surgery leaving no room for a surprise.
+You can find a responsive, transparent, attentive clinic and dermatologist surgeon knowing more than 3,000 skin, scalp, and hair conditions and learn everything you need to know about hair restoration surgery, leaving no room for a surprise.
 This way, the chance of triggering a hair transplant trypophobia will be much lower.